-Many therapies can be used to help restore diseased tissue ranging from non-surgical techniques such as scalings, a deep cleaning that remove plaque and tartar from beneath the gum line, to surgical repair of lost gum and bone tissue.
+Many therapies can be used to help restore diseased tissue, ranging from non-surgical techniques (such as scalings – a deep cleaning that removes plaque and tartar under the gums), to a surgical technique that can repair lost gum and bone.

 Scaling and Root Planing

 To combat gum disease, scaling and root planning are deep cleaning techniques where plaque and tartar are removed from under the gum using hand scalers and/or ultrasonic instruments.

 The two main gum diseases treated with lasers are gingivitis and periodontitis.
 Gingivitis (reversible) is inflammation and bleeding of the gums, resulting from the buildup of plaque.
 Gingivitis can spread through bacterial infection to become periodontitis (not reversible), causing a loss of bone around the teeth.
 Using lasers, the diseased gum tissue is removed and the patient experiences less discomfort and shrinkage than with other surgical procedures.

 Gum grafting, or gingival grafting, is a form of periodontal surgery.
 In areas where the gum tissue has been lost or receded, healthy gum tissue from one area of the mouth is moved and grafted to where it is needed.
 A gingival graft, can reduce further recession and bone loss.